Yip Radley

 Harry John "Yip" Radley (June 27, 1908 – April 19, 1963) was a Canadian professional ice hockey player who played 18 games in the National Hockey League for the New York Americans and Montreal Maroons between 1930 and 1937.
 A member of the Mann Cup winning Ottawa Emmetts lacrosse team, he also played Canadian football for Ottawa, before choosing hockey for a career, which he played between 1930 and 1942.

 Personal life

-Radley married Margaret Bradley in 1936 in Tulsa, Oklahoma, while playing for the Tulsa Oilers, and had one son, Peter J. Radley KStJ, QC.
-Upon retirement Yip moved to Kingston, Ontario, where he became the athletic director for Alcan, Kingston Works, a position he held until his untimely death in 1963.
-Funerals were held in both Ottawa [St Joseph's RC Church - Sandy Hill] and Kingston [St. Mary's Cathedral] and he was buried in the Radley Family plot with his parents and brother in Notre Dame Cemetery, Ottawa.
-In 2017, Yip Radley was inducted into the Kingston and District Sports Hall of Fame, Kingston, Ontario, Canada.
+Radley married Margaret Bradley in 1936 in Tulsa, Oklahoma, while playing for the Tulsa Oilers, and had one son, Peter.
+Upon retirement, Yip moved to Kingston, Ontario, where he became the athletic director for Alcan, Kingston Works, a position he held until his untimely death in 1963.
+Funerals were held in both Ottawa (St Joseph's RC Church - Sandy Hill) and Kingston (St. Mary's Cathedral) and he was buried in the Radley family plot with his parents and brother in Notre Dame Cemetery, Ottawa.
+In 2017, Yip Radley was inducted into the Kingston and District Sports Hall of Fame.